genzyio/genzy/docs/docs/categories/01-Introduction/index.md

 ## Features

-Here are the features provided by N1mbly:
+Here are the features provided by Genzy:

 ### API